zgabievi/awesome-fe-resources/README.md

 - [Headroom.js](https://wicky.nillia.ms/headroom.js/) - Give your pages some headroom.
 Hide your header until you need it.
 - [Spotlight.js](https://nextapps-de.github.io/spotlight/) - Web's most easy to integrate lightbox gallery library.
 Super-lightweight, outstanding performance, no dependencies.
 - [Tornis](https://tornis.robbowen.digital) - Taking its name from the forest watchtowers of Latvia, Tornis is a minimal JavaScript library that watches the state of your browser's viewport, allowing you to respond whenever something changes.
 Think of Tornis as a store for your viewport.
+- [mark.js](https://markjs.io) - mark.js is a text highlighter written in JavaScript.
+It can be used to dynamically mark search terms or custom regular expressions and offers you built-in options like diacritics support, separate word search, custom synonyms, iframes support, custom filters, accuracy definition, custom element, custom class name and more.

 #### JS Testing
 - [Mirage JS](https://miragejs.com) - Mirage JS is an API mocking library that lets you build, test and share a complete working JavaScript application without having to rely on any backend services.